ncandio/ncandio/README.md

   - Worked with ROS, ROS2, and CyberRT as middleware for autonomous systems
   - Built and tested components using C++ and Python for vehicle applications
   - Collaborated with Data Science and AI teams on automotive analytics projects
-  - Implemented classical ML algorithms like linear regression for vehicle systems
+  - Joined teams Implementing  classical ML algorithms like linear regression for vehicle systems
   - Utilized DASK for parallelization of data processing in GCP Big Query environment
   - Optimized performance of data pipelines for vehicle telemetry analysis